elberfeld/ansible-functions/README.md

-# ansible-functions
+# Ansible Functions
-Ansible helper functions
+Ansible helper functions for usage in other ansible projects